emiliopm1997/MotorSensorDataEngineeringProject/README.md

 # MotorSensorDataEngineeringProject
 This project is for a master's degree course in data engineering.
 It simulates the voltage data of a medium motor and its path through different objects and modules, all the way to a reporting microservice.

+Things that can be improved:
+- Credentials validator is overly simplistic
+- Raw data validations
+- API unittests
+- Improve API codes
+- Generalize data base modules for multiple signals

 Notes: